False positives and negatives

 Adjusting flagging thresholds

 The Moderation API allows configuration for how strictly it flags content.
-By experimenting with threshold scores, you can tweak the sensitivity:
+By experimenting with threshold scores, you can tweak the sensitivity:- Lowering the threshold: This will reduce false negatives (because more content is flagged), but potentially increase false positives.

 - Raising the threshold: This will reduce false positives (because the system flags fewer pieces of content), but potentially increase false negatives.